grpc/proposal/A36-xds-for-servers.md

     corresponding TLS configuration from the `FilterChain` to the connection.

-When the server receives a request on an active connection, it should do the following (implementations may reorder these operations):
+When the server receives a request on an active connection, it should do the following if the implementation supports HTTP filters (implementations may reorder these operations):

- 1. If `RouteConfiguration` is supported and if `HttpConnectionManager.rds` references a NACKed resource without a previous good version, an unavailable resource because of communication failures with control plane or a triggered loading timeout, or a non-existent resource, fail the RPC with the UNAVAILABLE status.
+ 1. If `HttpConnectionManager.rds` references a NACKed resource without a previous good version, an unavailable resource because of communication failures with control plane or a triggered loading timeout, or a non-existent resource, fail the RPC with the UNAVAILABLE status.
+The error message should not include specific details about the failure.
- 2. If `RouteConfiguration` is supported, select the most specifically-matching VirtualHost using the RPC's requested `:authority` match the request to a Route using the same rules as on the client.
+ 2. Select the most specifically-matching VirtualHost using the RPC's requested `:authority` match the request to a Route using the same rules as on the client.
 If no route matches or if the matched route does not have the `non_forwarding_action` set, fail the RPC with the UNAVAILABLE status.
+The error message should not include specific details about the failure.
- 3. If any server-side HTTP filters are supported, apply the HTTP filters from the `FilterChain` to the request.
+ 3. Apply the HTTP filters from the `FilterChain` to the request.

 ### FilterChainMatch